-You've written great content (or someone else has written it), now what do you do?
+You've written great content, now what do you do?
 Just post it and pray for traffic?
 That's not good enough.
 Instead, schedule multiple social postings and then syndicate your content.
-Here is how to do it in two 'sort of easy' steps.
+Here is how to promote content in two 'sort of easy' steps.

 Once the post is published, spread the word on social media the same way you normally would.
 This includes Facebook, Twitter, Google Plus and LinkedIn if appropriate.
 Don't forget to use hashtags for goodness sake.
 This article discusses hashtag best practices - use them.
 If using a content management system like Hubspot, it'll happen automatically when a blog post is published via the Social Publishing module.
 But publishing one time doesn't do it.
 Besides, when a post is published automatically it doesn't usually have hashtags - so there is some manual work to do.
 Here is the list of social media postings to do in order: